 Note/s: Held out of session - X2.
-Mon 13 July - Fri 17 July; Mon 20 July - Fri 24 July plus Mon 28 Sept for both groups.
+Mon 12 July to Fri 23 July plus Mon 27 Sept.

 Modern medicine has worked miracles, with the result of increased life expectancy for Western populations.
 This has been achieved by cures for previously fatal infectious diseases, early detection and treatment of cancer and coronary artery disease (our two greatest killers), improved understanding and treatment for chronic disorders such as arthritis and asthma, replacement of worn out parts (joints, heart valves) by prosthetic implants and screening for genetic disorders.
 This subject will assume no knowledge of biology, and will introduce students to a selection of advances in modern medicine, and the scientific principles on which they are based.
 Students will also be encouraged to think critically about the pitfalls (and misadventures) of modern medicine, examples of which will be given in each topic.
 Tutorials and seminars by experts in their respective fields will be used as a stimulus for discussion and further exploration of the beneficial and deleterious aspects of Western medicine.